Samcfuchs/FRC-Data/README.md

 The Blue Alliance, and as a result it needs to be updated on a yearly basis.
 Unfortunately, FIRST releases it's API spec as late as week 1 competitions sometimes, so I'm unable to update them until then.

-## TODO

-- [ ] Gracefully handle adding new teams to model
-- [ ] Record team ratings and predicted outcome before each match